SourceMap Configuration¶

 at <anonymous> @ http://localhost:8080/static/js/app.7fb548e3d065d1f48f74.js:1:1174

-The path that needs conversion is /static/js/app.7fb548e3d065d1f48f74.js, and its corresponding sourcemap path is /static/js/app.7fb548e3d065d1f48f74.js.map.
-Therefore, the directory structure after decompressing the zip package should be as follows:
+The path to be converted is /static/js/app.7fb548e3d065d1f48f74.js, and its corresponding sourcemap path is /static/js/app.7fb548e3d065d1f48f74.js.map.
+Therefore, the directory structure after extracting the corresponding zip package should be as follows:

-The converted error_stack_source
+The converted error_stack_source:

 ├── mapping.txt